Seven ways to make behaviour referral easier

 7. Bonus point!

 I know it can be hard work going through all these steps to get an owner to come around to the idea of referral.
-If you aren’t sure they need referral or they seem resistant, the best thing to do is send them an ABAdog behaviour scan.
+If you aren’t sure they need referral or they seem resistant, the best thing to do is send them an ABAdog behavior scan.
 This is a great first step for them, and it will reinforce your recommendations that they go on to seek referral.
 In the meantime, they will have some great advice to work on!